JeffPo's Favorite Astronomy Links

 Classifieds:

 http://www.astromart.com Astro-Mart site.
 This is a great site to buy, sell, and trade used astronomy equipment.
-It's free.
-You can either cruise the web page or get on the "emailing" list.
+It use to be free, but now they charge a registration fee.

 http://astronomy-mall.com Astronomy-Mall.com.
 Listing of lots of dealers and has a classified section.